 Unlicensed nurses who are accepted must enroll in NUR 433: NCLEX Preparation and subsequently pass the licensure exam.
 Proof of licensure is required prior to the beginning of the next semester.
-Unlicensed nurses may not continue and must re-apply to the BSN Completion Program once licensed.
+Unlicensed nurses who do not pass the licensure exam may not continue and must re-apply to the BSN Completion Program once licensed.

-If an unlicensed BSN Completion applicant is nearing the end of NCLEX-RN eligibility in the U.S. Virgin Islands and there are not enough students to begin a new cohort, then the applicant is strongly advised to enroll in NUR 433: NCLEX Preparation or some other NCLEX preparation course.
+If an unlicensed BSN Completion applicant is nearing the end of NCLEX-RN eligibility in the U.S. Virgin Islands and there are an insufficient number of students to begin a new cohort, then the applicant is strongly advised to enroll in NUR 433: NCLEX Preparation or some other NCLEX preparation course.

-Applicants who are graduates of accredited U.S. nursing schools will receive a maximum of 40 credits for HSC 100, PLS 200, NUR 104, NUR 208, NUR 308, NUR 318, NUR 319, NUR 321, NUR 417 and NUR 433.
-Credits will be held in escrow until successful completion of NUR 418: Community Health and then added to the student's transcript.
+Applicants who are graduates of accredited U.S. nursing schools will receive a maximum of 40 credits for the following courses: NUR 104, NUR 208, NUR 308, NUR 318, NUR 319, NUR 321, NUR 323, NUR 417, NUR 433 and PLS 200.
+Credits will be held in escrow until successful completion of NUR 418 and then added to students' transcripts.

-Applicants who are graduates of non-accredited nursing schools and graduates who are not eligible to take the NCLEX-RN exam due to length of time since graduation must pass challenge exams offered by the National League for Nursing (NLN) as follows:
+Applicants who are graduates of non-accredited nursing schools and graduates who are not eligible to take the NCLEX-RN exam due to length of time since graduation must sit challenge exams offered by the School of Nursing and the National League for Nursing (NLN),